Halfspined flathead: Taxonomy

 The halfspined flathead was first formally described as Platycephalus prionotus in 1873 by the French zoologist Henri Émile Sauvage with its type locality given as the Red Sea, or possibly Madagascar.
 There is some uncertainty about its classification as some authorities classify this species in the genus Sorsogona.
-Its specific name prionotus means “jagged” or “serrated”, and may be an allusion to the fine serrations on the bony ridges over and under the eye.
+Its specific name prionotus means "jagged" or "serrated", and may be an allusion to the fine serrations on the bony ridges over and under the eye.

 Description

 The halfspined flathead has an elongated body with a flattened head with obvious ridges on the upper and lower parts of the operculum.
 There are three large and two small preopercular spines which are under half the length of the larger spines.
 The ridge above the eye is serrated and ends at a long spine on the preoperculum.
 The lower jaw protrudes and has a band of small teeth.
-The vomerine and palatine teeth are arranged in parches on either side of the roof of the mouth.
+The vomerine and palatine teeth are arranged in patches on either side of the roof of the mouth.
 The first dorsal fin has 9 spines and the second dorsal fin has 12 soft rays while the anal fin has 12 or 13 soft rays.
 This fish is brownish in colour marked with 4 or 5 transverse bands across the back.
 The first dorsal fin is dusky brown, the other fins have dark spots.
 The flap under the operculum is dark purple with light lines.
 This species attains a maximum published total length of 22 cm.